rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 # 📚 Progress Log

-This file documents the chronological progress of my learning in ML-integrated generative design for energy-efficient buildings.
-Organized by learning phase and UK date format.
+This file documents the progress of my learning in ML-integrated generative design for energy-efficient buildings.
+Organized by learning phase.

 ---

 ## 🧱 Phase 1 – Foundations: Python, Data Handling, and Energy Simulation

----

 ### 📆 26/06/2025 | 🔧 GitHub Structure